 - In the event of a violent incident occurring before, during or after a school day, the incident will be immediately reported to the school’s main office.
 The building principal may issue notice of the incident.
 Such notice will be mailed to the student’s last known address of record.
 In the event that written notification may not be practical, notification would occur via radio or a television broadcast.

 The District-wide School Safety Plan provides the framework for the Building-level Emergency Response Plans.

-A. The Goshen Central School District is fortunate to have substantial ties to the Village of Goshen Police Department and to Orange County.
+A. The Goshen Central School District is fortunate to have substantial ties to the Village of Goshen Police Department, Town of Goshen Police Department, Orange County Sheriff and Fire Department and New York State Troopers.
 If there were to be an emergency within our facility, that facility would call 911 for emergency assistance.
 If involvement is needed from other local government agencies, then the Superintendent or designee would act as that contact person.
 Additional procedures for communications can be found in the Building-level Emergency Response Plans including local emergency contacts and phone numbers.
 These contacts provide guidance for obtaining assistance during emergencies from emergency services organizations and local government.

 B. Arrangements for obtaining advice and assistance from local government officials including the county or village officials responsible for implementation of Article 2-B of the Executive Law is carried out through the protocols established in the NYS/BOCES Communication Flow Chart.